salvolannister/TileLevel/README.md

 return FVector2D(FMath::RoundToInt(TmpPosition.X), FMath::RoundToInt(TmpPosition.Y));
 ```

-This approach calculates the tile position efficiently, bypassing the need for heavy physics calculations.
+This approach calculates the tile position efficiently based on how the grid was generated, bypassing the need for heavy physics calculations.

 ### The UI